kanghui-learning/kanghui-learning.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Ph.D. student in the School of Computing at the University of Connecticut (UConn), under the supervision of Professor [Dongjin Song](https://songdj.github.io/).
+I am a first-year Ph.D. student in the School of Computing at the University of Connecticut (UConn), under the supervision of Professor [Dongjin Song](https://songdj.github.io/).

 My primary research focus is on machine learning and deep learning, with a current specialization in time series analysis.
 My additional research interests include:

+- Multi-modal time series analysis
 - Large Language Models (LLMs) for time series analysis
 - Graph representation learning and its application in healthcare and biomedical data